johnascott1/Project1Final/grades/Lab 7 Questions.md

     }
 ```

-You don't need to read in the previous resolved tickets, you only need to read the `open_tickets.txt` file
+You don't need to read in the previous resolved tickets, you only need to read the open tickets from the  `open_tickets.txt` file

 What happens to ticket IDs when the program is closed and opened?
 Make sure they don't reset to 1 when the user restarts the program.
 Every ticket created should always have a unique positive integer ID, (excluding 0) no matter how many times the program is used*.

+If you save the ticket ID in a file, make sure it's also in the the **TicketData** directory.

+The tests will create a separate test directory and will read and write to this location, so if you keep all of your files in **TicketData** then the tests won't overwrite your files.

 You will need to create a second constructor for creating a tickets when the ID is already known.
 Make sure you don't break your mechanism for ensuring unique IDs.